 According to the Center for Disease Control and Prevention (CDC), over 200,000 people in the United States died as a result of a prescription opioid overdose between 1999 and 2016.

 If Roxicodone addiction is left unchecked, it can lead to death for chronic abusers.
-Opioid detox is very painful, that’s why we recommend a Roxicodone detox on Long Island to ensure a smooth withdrawal process.
+Opioid detox is very painful, that’s why we recommend a Roxicodone detox in Long Island to ensure a smooth withdrawal process.

 Furthermore, people with Percocet addiction problems are more likely to engage in fraudulent activities in order to support their lifestyle.